Skip to main content

 A post I spent 90 seconds writing on LinkedIn got more engagement than a tweet I spent three days perfecting.

 It was a short story about losing a customer because I shipped a feature nobody asked for.
 Seven sentences.
 No images.
 No fancy formatting.
-I posted it at 8:15 AM on a Tuesday, closed my laptop, and went to make coffee.
+I posted it and walked away.

-By lunch, it had 47 comments and 11,000 impressions.
-My best-performing tweet that same week - which I actually thought was clever - got 3 likes and a reply from a bot selling forex signals.
+By the time I came back it had pulled real comments and a stack of impressions.
+The clever tweet I'd labored over that same week barely registered, a couple of likes and a reply from a bot selling forex signals.

 Why Would a Creator Even Bother With LinkedIn?

-The supply-demand imbalance is staggering.
-LinkedIn is starving for content.
-If you show up consistently with something worth reading, the platform will push your posts to people you've never met, in industries you've never heard of, because there simply isn't enough content to fill the feed.
+Here's the part that blows my mind: only about 1% of LinkedIn's billion-plus members create content regularly.
+On Instagram you compete with every aspiring influencer and meme page.
+On TikTok you compete with teenagers who edit better than most studios.
+On LinkedIn you compete with almost nobody.
+The platform is starving for content.
+Show up consistently with something worth reading and it will push your posts to people you've never met, in industries you've never heard of, because there isn't enough content to fill the feed.

-I experienced this firsthand.
-When I started building Sydium and sharing the journey publicly, my LinkedIn posts consistently outperformed every other platform in terms of quality engagement.
-Not vanity likes from strangers.
-Actual comments from founders, marketers, and decision-makers who later became users, advisors, or collaborators.
+I saw this firsthand.
+When I started building Sydium in public, my LinkedIn posts outperformed every other platform on quality engagement.
+Not vanity likes.
+Real comments from founders, marketers, and decision-makers who later became users, advisors, or collaborators.

-According to LinkedIn's own marketing data, 4 out of 5 LinkedIn members drive business decisions.
-These aren't passive scrollers killing time.
-They're people with budgets, authority, and problems they're actively trying to solve.
+And reach is only half the story.
+The other half is who's there.
+Per LinkedIn's own data, 4 out of 5 members drive business decisions.
+They have budgets, authority, and problems to solve.
 Your content doesn't need to go viral.
-It needs to reach 500 of the right people.
-And LinkedIn is uniquely, almost absurdly good at that.
+It needs to reach 500 of the right people, and LinkedIn is almost absurdly good at that.

 What Kind of Content Actually Wins on LinkedIn?

-Most LinkedIn content advice sounds like it was written by someone who has never actually posted on LinkedIn.
+Most LinkedIn advice sounds like it was written by someone who never posts there.
 "Share your journey!"
 "Be authentic!"
 "Provide value!"
+Great, but what do you write at 7 AM with a blinking cursor and 45 minutes before your first call?
+Here's what works.

 The "I Was Wrong About X" Post

-But that's exactly what makes these posts so powerful.
+This is the most underrated format on LinkedIn.
+Most people are terrified to admit they were wrong, especially at work.
+That's exactly what makes these posts powerful.
 When everyone in the feed is subtly posturing, the person who says "I believed X for years, then this happened, and now I think Y" stands out like a neon sign.

 Stories With Specific Numbers